Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Results: Moba-MIRA, a robust method to compute the MIR

 \begin{fmffile}{Gamma_loop_expansion}

 \end{fmffile}

-which, using Feynman diagrammatic rules \footnote{In statistical physics, according to the older study, one sometimes also referred to them as Mayer diagrams \citet{Mayer77,vasiliev2019functional}.} indeed yields eq. \ref{eq:Entropy_single_plus_loops}.
-We will sketch the basics of diagrammatics in \subsecref{App_LegendreTrafos} and refer to \citet{Kuehn18_375004,Kuehn23_115001,Kuehn25_arxiv} for a more detailed description.
-Considering corrections to eq. \ref{eq:Approx_SingleBinEnt_Loops} by taking into account more diagrams can be beneficial in some cases, but we have found the resummed-loop approximation to be the most robust.
+which, using Feynman-diagrammatic rules \footnote{In statistical physics one sometimes also refers to them as Mayer diagrams \citet{Mayer77,vasiliev2019functional}.
+The work of Mayer \& Goeppert-Mayer is actually a few years older than that of Feynman.} indeed yields \eqref{Entropy_single_plus_loops}.
+Note that the elements of the diagrams represent combinations of the measured cumulants - we do not have to know $J_{tt^{\prime}}$ or $H_{t}$ explicitly.
+We will sketch the basics of diagrammatics in appendix \appref{App_LegendreTrafos-1} and refer to \citet{Kuehn18_375004,Kuehn23_115001,Kuehn25b_arxiv} for a more detailed description.
+Considering corrections to \eqref{Approx_SingleBinEnt_Loops} by taking into account more diagrams can be beneficial in some cases, but we have found the resummed-loop approximation to be the most robust.